M-19 (Michigan highway): Route description

 After the two trunklines separate in Elmer, M-19 heads back northward as it enters rural and agricultural areas again.
 The highway heads due north for the next 30 mi passing through Argyle.
 M-19 crosses into Huron County south of Ubly.
 In that community, the highway crosses a branch line of the Huron and Eastern Railway.
 At a junction northeast of the Huron County Memorial Airport, M-19 reaches its northern terminus at M-142 just east of the city of Bad Axe.

 M-19 is maintained by MDOT like other state highways in Michigan.
 As a part of these maintenance responsibilities, the department tracks the volume of traffic that uses the roadways under its jurisdiction.
 These volumes are expressed using a metric called annual average daily traffic, which is a statistical calculation of the average daily number of vehicles on a segment of roadway.
 MDOT's surveys in 2010 showed that the highest traffic levels along M-19 were the 19,737 vehicles daily south in Richmond; the lowest counts were the 1,482 vehicles per day in Emmett.
+No section of M-19 has been listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.